zabbix/zabbix/templates/cloud/oracle_cloud/README.md

 ## Setup

 This template is not meant to be used independently.
-A host with the `Oracle Cloud by HTTP` template will discover OCI virtual network cards (VNCs) automatically, create host prototypes for each discovered VNC, and apply it this template.
+A host with the `Oracle Cloud by HTTP` template will discover OCI virtual cloud networks (VCNs) automatically, create host prototypes for each discovered VCN, and apply it this template.

 If needed, you can specify an HTTP proxy for the template to use by changing the value of `{$OCI.HTTP.PROXY}` user macro.